aconcan/markdown-cv/index.md

 `2018 – 2019`
 ### Trinity College, Dublin

 Thesis based on novel cardiac regeneration therapies.
 Designed a synthetic polymer electromechanical bio-actuator to replicate myocardial contraction.
-Achieved first class honors for exam results, and a 2:1 grade for delivery of thesis.
+Achieved First Class Honors for exam results, and a 2:1 grade for delivery of thesis.

 __BAI Mechanical & Manufacturing Engineering__
 `2014 – 2018`